For Outgoing Nonprofit Executive Directors & CEOs

 Leaving it is the hardest thing you have led through.

-Not because the logistics are hard.
-Because you are advanced at leading, and a beginner at leaving.
-The Legacy Leadership Transfer is the structured roadmap for outgoing Executive Directors who want to transfer leadership in a way that protects the organization they built and the reputation they carry into what comes next.
+The Legacy Leadership Transfer is the structured roadmap for outgoing nonprofit Executive Directors and CEOs who want to transfer leadership in a way that protects the organization they built and the reputation they carry into what comes next.
 I looked for this guide when it was my turn.
 It did not exist.
 So I built it.

-The Legacy Leadership Transfer is the structured roadmap for outgoing Executive Directors who want to leave with integrity and give the next leader something real to build on.
+The Legacy Leadership Transfer is the structured roadmap for outgoing nonprofit Executive Directors and CEOs who want to leave with integrity and give the next leader something real to build on.
 Five modules.
-Nine core artifacts.
+Six Tools (and a bonus communication plan).
 One complete transfer.

 Founding Member Pricing · 20 Seats Only